Wednesday, May 6, 2026

 Good morning, Cindy, and welcome to Vision and Verse, the Place for Art and Authors.
 What have you written?

 I have written three books so far.
-They are all apart of the Bye For NoTrilogy.
-Book one is Bye For Now; Book two is Even Willows Weep
+They are all apart of

-and book three is The Lightning Tree
+and Book three is The Lightning Tree.

 What is your favorite genre to write?